 The Amtrak Lamy, NM station is unstaffed.

-Wireless was non-existent (cellular, Wifi) at or within about 2.5 km (1.5 miles) of the station.
-That is, cell phone service is NOT available within walking distance of Amtrak Lamy station.
-The Amtrak Lamy station does have a pay phone.
-Wireless coverage has improved, but is still spotty on the train either side of Lamy, NM.
+Wireless was weak to not present (cellular, WiFi) at or within about 2.5 km (1.5 miles) of the station.
+Cell phone service is generally NOT reliable within walking distance of Amtrak Lamy station.
+4G mobile coverage has improved in the past couple years to be generally usable either side of Lamy, NM.

 Radio scanner hears trains on the BNSF host railroad: